equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 But If you're creating black/white/grey wireframes check online tool [UX pin](https://www.uxpin.com/).
-If you are UX guy and newer tried it you would be suprise how much you can do with a online tool.
+If you are UX guy and newer tried it you would be supprise how much you can do with a online tool.
 As a Linux guy with lack of software options I've use to use it way before my Chromebook experiment.
 It's really comprehensive UX tool.